mtanabe-sj/Maximilians-Hex-Tab/README.md

 The Tab provides an API for extending scan to other file types.
 To enable scan for a file type you want, you can write your own scan server.
 Refer to demo project [ScanSrvWebp](#ScanSrvWebP-Demo-Scan-Server) for the API details.

 ### Print, Copy, or Save

 To send the hex output to a printer, use `Print`.
 Choose a printer from the list.
 Set the range of pages.
 If the output is too crowded with tags making it difficult to distinguish one pair of hex digits from others, know you have an option of grouping the tags in a column.
 That may give you a clarity you need.
 Use the Fit option to squeeze the hex output to fit the paper.

 Want to add the hex output to a document?
 Use `Save As Image`.
-That lets you copy it to the system clipboard.
+The menu command lets you copy it to the system clipboard.
 Paste it directly into your document.
 Or if you want it on a disk, you can save it as a PNG or BMP file, too.

 ### Standalone Viewer

 Explorer's File Properties is compact in size.
 So, it can give the Tab only a limited real estate, and the view that can be generated is short and narrow.
 By default, the Tab outputs the hex digits in an 8-bytes-per-row format.
 It can output more bytes per row.
 But, you'd need to either use the scrollbar or choose a smaller font to see the digits you want.
 As an alternative, you can opt for the standalone viewer.
 That way, you don't have to live with the size constraint.
 Select `Open in New Window` from the context menu.
 The hex digits are now output in a 16-bytes-per-row format.
 If you need to see even more digits, you can choose the 32-bytes format.
 The standalone viewer sports a toolbar.
 Use it to quickly access main features of the Tab.

 The wide-format viewer is actually always available as a standalone app.
 Hit Windows Start.
 Go to `Maximilian's Tools`.
 Select View File Hex-Dump.
 Choose a file you want to examine.
 The hex digits are output in the wide format.

 ### Project Organization